thanarul/thanarul/README.md

 ### Hi there, I'm Thanush 👋
 Welcome To My GitHub Account!
 This is where I showcase my projects.
+If I'm not coding you'll see me on the field playing ⚽.
+You can reach me by email: tarulana@uoguelph.ca

 ## Skills and Languages 🎓
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)